amilakanishka/ECommerce-Product-Recommender-Using-Machine-Learning/README.md

 Flask application related files in the main folder.
 - app.py is the flask app which renders the data from the database
 - config.py which contations configurations
-- Procfile for Heroku deployment cnfigurations
+- Procfile for Heroku deployment configurations
 - requirements.txt with all the requirements for deployment on Heroku
 - a folder templates where sit the three webpages: index.html for the home page, about.html, team.html
 - a folder static where sit: css/img/js
+- ML creation, evaluation and EDA in folder 'ML Colab Notebook'.
+Filename: iowa_liquor_model_C

 In the js folder, you will find:
 - config.js - app with passwords